checksum-ai/checksum-ai-runtime/README.md

    * ]).first().click();
    * ```
    *
-   * @param anchors Method that returns array of locators to group and calculate the common parent from.
+   * @param anchors Method that returns array of locators and/or text context, to group and calculate the common parent from.
-   *                The method receives the base locator as an argument, which is the locator that the compound selection is called on.
+   *                The method receives the base locator as an argument, which is the relative locator or page that the compound selection is called on.
    *                The method should return an array of locators or strings that point at the anchor elements.
    * @param target [optional] Method that returns the relative locator or string content that will point at the target element from the common parent
    *               that was calculated from the anchors.
-   *               If no target is provided, the compound selection will return a locator to the common parents.
+   *               If no target is provided, the compound selection will return a locator pointing at the common parents.
+   * @returns Locator to the common parent(s) or the target element(s) if specified.
    */
   compoundSelection(
     anchors: (base: Locator) => Array<Locator | string>,
     target?: (base: Locator) => Locator | string
-  ): ChecksumLocator[];
+  ): ChecksumLocator;

   /**
-   * Resolves to an array of locators for the given target element based on existance of the given anchors sharing the minimal common parent
+   * Will create a compound selection that selects elements by grouping multiple locators as anchors
+   * and finding the target elements, if specified, from their common root parent.
+   * If no target is provided, the compound selection will return a locator to the common parents that were calculated from the anchors.
    *
    * **Usage example**
    *